NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

-each image, from left to right, then repeating this process for a different feature, etc. They can be saved to disk from the menu, and the above bundle adjustment command can be invoked (while not forgetting to delete first the match file among unprojected images).
+each image, from left to right, then repeating this process for a different feature, etc. They can be saved to disk from the menu, and the above bundle adjustment command can be invoked (while not forgetting to delete first the match files among unprojected images so that ``bundle_adjust`` can recreate them based on the projected images).

 One can then run::